-For marketers working in online travel – whether it be an airline, hotel, online traveling agent, cruise or car rental brand, booking abandonment can be a real hassle.
-Especially if those abandoning consumers don’t return to complete their bookings.
+For marketers working in online travel – whether it be an airline, hotel, online traveling agent, cruise or car rental brand, a booking abandonment solution is an opportunity to recover more online sales .

-Before you take a look at our pretty infographic with the headline results (you already took a glance at it, haven’t you?!), here are a couple of things to note about the audience surveyed:
+Before you take a look at our infographic with the headline results (you already took a glance at it, haven’t you) Here are a couple of things to note about the audience surveyed:

 And here’s what they said:

 How To Reduce Booking Abandonment

 There are many campaigns and solutions to boost traffic and increase brand awareness but having a strategy to reduce the number of abandoned travel bookings can help grow ROI in your online traffic.